-All cotton is grown from the ground, so what makes organic cotton so special?
+All cotton is grown from the ground, so what makes organic cotton special?
 The basic necessities of soil, sun, water, and seeds are all used in growing organic cotton.
-However, with conventional cotton, there are more “necessary” elements added to the growth process to keep up with the supply and demand chain.
+However, with conventional cotton, more “necessary” elements are added to the growth process to keep up with the supply and demand chain.

 There’s a lot of talk recently about water usage in the manufacturing process of the material.
-Some arguments have claimed that organic cotton uses less water to produce one T-shirt than conventional cotton.
+Some argue that organic cotton uses less water to produce one T-shirt than conventional cotton.
 Or vice versa.

-Because this specific question about the topic of water usage is so controversial, we’ve taken a look at both sides of the story and found legitimate study results to explain our answer.
-When comparing the amount of water, the Textile Exchange explains that to produce a T-shirt, it would require about 2,168 gallons of water versus just 186 gallons for organic cotton.
+Because this specific question about water usage is so controversial, we’ve looked at both sides of the story and found legitimate study results to explain our answer.
+When comparing the amount of water, the Textile Exchange explains that producing a T-shirt would require about 2,168 gallons of water versus just 186 gallons for organic cotton.

 They also explain that the real problem is water pollution.
 The real issue to focus on is not which type of cotton uses less water, but which cotton contaminates the water.
 It is a benefit that organic cotton uses less water, but even better than that is that the water is not contaminated or hazardous after the production process.